helpmefindaname/python-template/README.md

 ### deployment via tags.

-To deploy a branch (depending on you CI-CD settings, this creates a docker image or publishes a package), it is enough to create a tag within the `v#.#.#` schema and use semantic versioning.
+To deploy a branch (depending on you CI-CD settings, this creates a docker image or publishes a package), it is enough to create a tag within the `#.#.#` schema and use semantic versioning.
-There is no need to edit the `setup.py` or do any adjustment to the code.
+There is no need to edit the `pyproject.toml` or do any adjustment to the code.

 ## features that I refrained from adding.

 There is a list of possible additions, that I do not like and therefore didn't add.

-### poetry

-While [poetry](https://python-poetry.org/) is a easy way of managing dependencies, I refrain from it, as I made bad experiences with venv, which is used implicitely.
-When I started with Python and DL, I had to use anaconda to install pytorch on windows.
-In general there are often libraries that are easier to install via anaconda than with pip.
-So I prefer a setup where you can freely create your environment on your own.
-For this having requirements.txt is crucial, as it allows me to install some dependencies with a different usage.

 ### pre-commit hooks for formatting